 People do have some criticisms of the Silhouette software, saying that, "The software is pretty clunky and I wish it were more guided, like the Cricut software is."
-It's also not the quietest die cutting machine out there, so if you like to keep your work quiet, this something to consider.
+It's also not the quietest die-cutting machine out there, so if you like to keep your work quiet, this is something to consider.

 Should you buy the Silhouette Portrait 3?

 This machine gives you the option of cutting on a mat or feeding in rolls of material such as vinyl.
 Although its blades can’t cut thicker materials such as leather, they are made from durable tungsten alloy, and there are plenty of tips available to help you make them last.